TelecomParis_IPParis.png Telecom Paris

 Accumulation

-Central recursion is a fundamental phenomemon, not only in Natural language processing (as we will see in another chapter), but more generally each time the set of states visited by an algorithm make up a tree that may grow by any of its branches.
+Central recursion is a fundamental phenomemon, not only in Natural Language Processing, but more generally each time the set of states visited by an algorithm make up a tree that may grow by any of its branches.

 A recursive algorithm goes through three phases: descent, stop at bottom, ascent.
 Prolog programming takes advantage of these three phases.
 The following program illustrates the point.
 Its job is to reverse a list to buid up its mirror list.